NVIDIA/cccl/README.md

 - **libcudacxx** is the CUDA C++ Standard Library.
 It provides an implementation of the C++ Standard Library that works in both host and device code.
 Additionally, it provides abstractions for CUDA-specific hardware features like synchronization primitives, cache control, atomics, and more.

-- **CUB** is a lower-level, CUDA-specific library designed for speed-of-light parallel algorithms across all GPU architectures.
-In addition to device-wide algorithms, it provides *cooperative algorithms* like block-wide reduce and warp-wide scan, providing CUDA kernel developers with building blocks to create speed-of-light, custom kernels.

 Bringing these libraries together enables us to better deliver the features you need as well as provide a more cohesive experience where everything “just works” out of the box.
 Our long-term goal is to offer a single, unified, modern C++ library that merges and extends the functionality of our existing libraries and more.
-We envision the CUDA C++ Core Libraries to fill a similar role that the Standard C++ Library fills for Standard C++ – equipping you with general-purpose, speed-of-light tools to focus on solving the problems you care about, not boilerplate.
+We envision the CUDA C++ Core Libraries to fill a similar role that the Standard C++ Library fills for Standard C++ – equipping you with general-purpose, speed-of-light tools to focus on solving the problems you care about.

 ## Example